 In addition, the BBC is making waves again and this time they have assured me that they are sending a team out here to video the foxes both at the baylands and at Facebook.
 This is part of a larger documentary for their Nature Series that’s shown around here on PBS.

 This pair is young, most likely first-year dispersals.
 They appear to be vibrant and healthy.
 I’ve noticed that this pair do not have intestinal worms like many foxes living along the bay.
 One can tell if a fox has worms because their scat contains the worm’s eggs; a white rice like sized item in their scat.

 Total Numbers of Gray Foxes in the Palo Alto Baylands Nature Preserve

-As of February 28, 2019, we have two resident gray foxes occupying the Palo Alto Baylands Nature Preserve.
+As of February 2020, we have two adult gray foxes living in the Palo Alto Baylands Nature Preserve.

 - Check out our Facebook page.

 - If you haven’t had a chance to read some of the articles that have been written about our study of gray fox behavior and our corridor work, click on these links as they will take you to the source: Bill Leikam – The Fox Guy, and Greg Kerekes & URWP